 NEWS & UPCOMING EVENTS

-Glacierland RC&D is hosting a webinar about the aquatic invasive species (AIS) control project in Ozaukee county.
-Ozaukee county landowners and others interested in learning more about the efforts to control non-native Phragmites and Japanese Knotweed are encouraged to participate.
+Glacierland RC&D released a recording of a webinar about the aquatic invasive species (AIS) control project in Ozaukee county.
+Ozaukee county landowners and others interested in learning more about the efforts to control non-native Phragmites and Japanese Knotweed are encouraged to view the recording and reach out to the speakers with any questions.
+You can view the webinar by visiting https://www.glacierlandrcd.org/clean-water.

-The webinar will demonstrate the AIS mapping data, discuss necessary landowner permissions, and explain the treatment plan.
+The webinar demonstrates the AIS mapping data, discusses necessary landowner permissions, and explains the treatment plan.
 In addition, participants will learn about Glacierland RC&D and its rotational grazing program.